 Another aspect of writing Black Dawn was that I’d written a first draft before joining an online writers’ workshop (Inked Voices).
 Influenced by some interesting writing styles I hadn’t thought about, I changed the style for a while on a rewrite.
 However, I then realized that this wasn’t the appropriate style for this story and…well, I made a mess of it, which required several months to clean up.
 As published, this book is crisp and clean, blending the somewhat wordy but clear writing I’d relied on previously, with a more dynamic style.
 I think it works.

-Trinity House story was written during the Covid pandemic and thus expresses my frustration with the divisions I was watching grow within the American people.
+Trinity House was written during the Covid pandemic and thus expresses my frustration with the divisions I was watching grow within American society.
 I didn’t want to write a dramatic story but that’s probably what it is.
-I am the author and I accept full responsibility of this dark comedy that attempts to explore the relationship between superstition and innate human behavior.
+As the author I accept full responsibility for this dark comedy that attempts to explore the relationship between superstition and innate human behavior.

 The professionally done cover encapsulates what is wrong with extreme religious beliefs.
 One side of the church’s lawn is well kept while the other is overgrown with weeds, the tree dying, yet the gardener is waving as if there were nothing wrong, oblivious of the damage he has done by his own acts.
-But he isn’t happy, far from it, but not because of his misdeeds; his demons are haunting him.
+But he isn’t happy, far from it; his demons are haunting him.

 I tried to capture the complex social environment of deeply conservative Christians torn between their dogma and the reality of life, the neighbors they are equally capable of loving or hating.
 I personally love the ending, but then I’m an agnostic, maybe an atheist.
 At any rate, it felt good to get yet another burden off my chest.